Dr. Seuss' How the Grinch Stole Christmas

 Parents Need to Know

-Parents need to know that this classic children's tale -- read line-by-line by Boris Karloff -- contains moments of extremely mild peril.
-The Grinch's dog is abused -- slammed into snow drifts and run over by the sleigh.
-And very young or sensitive children may become slightly distraught at the Grinch stealing all the Whos' Christmas presents.
-But there's far more to recommend in this TV special than there is to worry about.
-It's a classic that should be required holiday viewing for every family that celebrates Christmas.
+Parents need to know that Dr. Seuss' How the Grinch Stole Christmas is an animated version of the classic children's tale -- read line-by-line by Boris Karloff -- with moments of extremely mild peril.
+The Grinch's dog is treated poorly -- slammed into snow drifts and run over by the sleigh.
+And very young or sensitive children may become a little upset at the Grinch stealing all the Whos' Christmas presents.
+But there's far more to recommend in this perennial favorite than there is to worry about.
+It's a classic that's practically required holiday viewing for families that celebrate Christmas.

 What's the story?